DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Overview

 The Grid component supports sorting data by any number of columns.
 It also includes plugins that enable an end-user to specify sorting criteria via the UI (by clicking column headers).
 The selected sort order is indicated by an arrow glyph in the header of a column.
 Additionaly, the grid supports multiple column sorting.
 Click column headers with the `Shift` key held down to select several columns for sorting.
-In order to clear sorting for a column click the column header with the `Ctrl` key held down.
+In order to clear sorting for a column click the column header with the `Ctrl` key held down or with the `Cmd` key if you are using MacOS.

 ## Plugin List